brandonecraig/messenger/README.md

 This is achieved through the MessagesController#create action.
 A request is made with a recipient username, a sender username and the body of the message.
 The text datatype allows messages up to 30,000 characters.
-If a longer length is needed in the future the message could be split up into as many partial messages as needed.
+If a longer length is needed in the future one solution would be to split up the text into as many message as needed.

 2. Recent messages can be requested for a recipient from a specific sender - with a limit of 100 messages or all messages in last 30 days.